top of page

 Tuesday, June 13th from 6:00 to 7:30 PM at the MOA Permit Center (4700 Elmore)

-The Draft UMED Transportation Demand Management Study, including recommendations and prioritized implementation strategies, will be available for your feedback.
+The Draft UMED Transportation Demand Management Study, including recommendations and prioritized implementation strategies, were available for review and feedback.

 Destination UMED is guided by an advisory committee and will seek input from a diverse set of stakeholders to build community consensus and secure buy-in.
-Opportunities for community input will include:
+Opportunities for community input included:

 • Travel Survey (complete!)